krisbock/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 * Managed Identity
   * Identities created for each Azure service with respective Role Assignment for Service 2 Service authorizations

-Optionally, you can also get started with the initial Gen AI use case (e.g., Azure native RAG architecture and setup for Image and Video recognition) to accelerate the adoption of Generative AI in your organization.
+Optionally, you can also get started with the initial Generative AI use case (e.g., Azure native RAG architecture and setup for Image and Video recognition) to accelerate the adoption of Generative AI in your organization.

 * Model deployments, such as:
   * GPT-3